 Conservationists say the government’s lack of plan to resettle the communities living near protected areas led to the situation

-The biological corridors used by wildlife to travel freely between the protected areas in Nepal and India are shrinking due to encroachment, in some cases causing a complete halt in the animal movement.
+May 11, 2016-The biological corridors used by wildlife to travel freely between the protected areas in Nepal and India are shrinking due to encroachment, in some cases causing a complete halt in the animal movement.

 The routes used by wild elephants and tigers for centuries, including the one joining Dudhuwa National Park in India and Mohana-Laljhadi corridor in Nepal, have been encroached for years.
 This situation, conservationists say, was invited by the government’s lack of plan to resettle the communities living near protected forest areas.

 The major parts of the corridor passes through three human settlements in Dekhatbhuli and Doke bazaar, according to Bir Bahadur Thagunna, the assistant district forest officer of Kanchanpur.

 “We don’t have exact data on how much forest cover has been encroached along with the biological corridor.
 But there are at least three human settlements directly interfering the wildlife movement,” Thagunna said.

 Although the government has launched a programme to protect Mohana-Laljhadi corridor, it has not been implementation effectively.